-The clay used to build coil pots needs to be matched to the final form, meaning larger structures will need more strength.
-Their walls should be thicker, so choose a clay body for strength and also for a lower coefficient of expansion.
+The clay used to build coil pots must be matched to the final form, meaning larger structures need more strength and thicker walls, so choose a clay body of an appropriate strength and a low coefficient of expansion.

 02 of 06

-The floor or bottom of a coiled pot is usually a slab or patty of clay the same thickness the finished pot will be.
-The bottom slab should be substantially larger than the piece's diameter will be since it will be trimmed down later.
+The floor or bottom of a coiled pot is usually a slab or patty of clay and has the same thickness as the finished pot.
+When rolled out, the bottom slab should be substantially larger than the piece's diameter, since it will be trimmed down later.

-Once the slab is made, it should be placed on a support surface that will allow the piece to be moved safely.
+Once you've made the slab, place it on a support surface that allows the piece to be moved safely.
 For a flat-bottomed pot, this support surface could be a bat or a disc of bisqued clay.
-For a pot with a curved bottom, a puki, a bowl-shaped mold made of plaster, wood, or bisqueware, is used.
+For a pot with a curved bottom, use a puki, a bowl-shaped mold made of plaster, wood, or bisqueware.

-If a puki isn't available, a regular bowl of the right size and slope can be used.
-It must be lined with several layers of newspaper or cloth before the clay slab is placed into it.
+If a puki isn't available, you can use a regular bowl of the right size and slope.
+Line the bowl with several layers of newspaper or cloth before placing the clay slab into it.

 03 of 06